Whistleblower News & Articles

-So here we are in the first full week of January and it’s natural to reflect a bit on what the past year brought and what the New Year will bring.
-Will fraud slow down?
+So here we are in the first full week of January.
+It’s natural to reflect a bit on what the past year brought and what the New Year will bring.
+The Department of Justice recently released its 2013 False Claims Act recoveries.
+That gives us a chance to take stock on fraud.
 Will enforcement keep up its run of ever-bigger settlements?
 Will the IRS and SEC whistleblower programs gain traction or maintain their not-quite-a-contender posture as the year goes on?

 Of course, there are so many different ways to slice and dice these multi-variable statistics.
 The DOJ’s calculations count only civil recoveries, not criminal fines, forfeitures and restitution awards.
 Since many health care fraud prosecutions also include criminal pleas, the government’s numbers are under-stated to a fairly large degree, excluding, for example, almost half of the Abbott Labs $1.5 billion settlement for off-label promotion of the drug Depakote to elderly nursing home patients. ($700 million of that total was a criminal fine, excluded from the government’s calculations.)

-In so many different ways, companies try to meet these expectations of growth with business plans (some would say schemes) that either seek to take a larger slice of a given pie (increase market share.
-And will still promote drugs off label to expand the markets for those drugs.
-(No, off-label is not dead; far from it.)
+Scofflaws will still pay kickbacks to increase market share.
+And will still promote drugs off label to expand their markets.
+No, off-label is not dead; far from it.
 The problems are systemic to our health care industrial complex and our military industrial complex.
 The schemes will change in subtle ways from case to case and from decade to decade, but the patterns are clear.
 This time next year, the DOJ will be issuing another press release touting similarly large prosecutorial results to those achieved in FY 2013.
 It’s about as big a prediction as saying that football teams with elite quarterbacks will do well in the playoffs.

 The same has not been true of the IRS.
 The agency has awarded one significant award to a whistleblower that it then turned around and prosecuted criminally, hardly the kind of opening bell one would hope to use to recruit more whistleblowers.
 Moreover, reports of internal hostility to the program from some quarters of the agency are too numerous to ignore.
 We continue to hold our breath to see if the IRS’s whistleblower program is anything more than a black hole into which good leads go to die.

 The important thing, though, is the long view.
-“The moral arc of the universe is long, but it bends towards justice.”
-It may take awhile for the SEC and the IRS to realize that the tools Congress have given them are powerful indeed, or to notice the DOJ’s twenty-six-year successful track record of working with whistleblowers to see what is possible.
+The moral arc of the universe is long, but it bends towards justice.
+It may take awhile for the SEC and the IRS to realize that the tools Congress have given them are powerful indeed.
+Or for them to notice the DOJ’s twenty-six-year successful track record of working with whistleblowers to see what is possible.